Stokes’ first career hits help Pirates finally solve Reds

 Two days after making his debut, Stokes hit an RBI single in the fourth inning.
 The right fielder also doubled in a run in the eighth.

+“It’s funny but last night I really didn’t sleep,” said Stokes, who was hitless in his first nine at-bats.
+“I’d be lying to say it didn’t weigh on me a little bit, but now that it’s over it feels great.
+Getting RBIs on both hits, that’s kind of like icing on the cake.
+I just wanted to get my first knock.”

 Brubaker (3-2) allowed one run on five hits to win for the first time in four starts.
-He had four strikeouts and one walk.
+He had four strikeouts and one walk while lowering his ERA to 2.58.

+“He’s attacking hitters.
+He’s going right after people,” Pirates manager Derek Shelton said of Brubaker, who has allowed two runs or fewer in six of his seven starts this season.
+“I think with young pitchers, it’s kind of a learned thing and it’s something he was challenged on and he’s stepped up and did a good job.”

 The Pirates had lost eight straight games to the Reds, including all four this season by a combined score of 44-9.
 Pittsburgh has won three of its past 12 overall.